Marilynn A. Davis

 Derek Fleming

 Derek’s 12 years of public sector experience focused on neighborhood revitalization and economic development.
 At Empire State Development, NY State’s economic development agency, Derek managed a NY Empowerment Zone public lending portfolio of $60 million for real estate and business development transactions in some of New York City’s most economically marginalized neighborhoods, in particular Harlem and the Bronx.
-During his four years as Project Manager for the San Francisco Redevelopment Agency, Derek successfully led a team through the entitlement and re-zoning of the 300-acre underdeveloped Mission Bay brownfield site, leading to the development of over 1,500 affordable housing units as well as retail, commercial, hotel and market-rate housing.
+During his four years as Project Manager for the San Francisco Redevelopment Agency, Derek successfully led a team through the entitlement and re-zoning of the 300-acre underdeveloped Mission Bay brownfield site, leading to the development of over 1,500 affordable housing units as well as retail, commercial, hotel, and market-rate housing.

 Derek holds a bachelor’s degree from the University of California at Berkeley and an MBA from Kellogg School of Management.
-In addition to his role as Senior Advisor at HR&A, Derek is senior board member of the Neighborhood Charter School Harlem & the Bronx.
+In addition to his role as Senior Advisor at HR&A, Derek is a senior board member of the Neighborhood Charter School Harlem & the Bronx.

 Carl Weisbrod